 The Canada Emergency Rent Subsidy

-The federal government has introduced the Canada Emergency Rent Subsidy (“CERS”) which will replace the Canada Emergency Commercial Rent Assistance.
-CERS will be available retroactively from September 27, 2020 until June 2021, and the current parameters will apply until December 19, 2020.
+The federal government has introduced the Canada Emergency Rent Subsidy (“CERS”) which has replaced the Canada Emergency Commercial Rent Assistance.
+CERS will be available retroactively to September 27, 2020 until June 2021, and the current parameters will apply until June 5, 2021.

 Eligible expenses include commercial rent, property taxes, property insurance, and interest on commercial mortgages for a qualifying property, less any subleasing revenues.
 Further, only expenses paid under rental agreements in writing that were entered into before October 9, 2020 (and continuations of those agreements) and are related to real property located in Canada are eligible.
 If the applicant has not paid the amounts due for the eligible expenses yet, they must attest that these amounts will be paid within 60 days of receiving the rent subsidy payment.